 Federal Perkins Loan Program

-The Federal Perkins loan is available based on need and availability of funds.
+The Federal Perkins loan program expired on September 30th, 2015.
+However, students that received a first disbursement of the loan prior to June 30th, 2015 may continue to receive this loan if they continue to meet need-based eligibility criteria and continue in the same academic program.
 The current interest rate is 5%.
-Repayment on the loan begins nine months after the student leaves school.
+Repayment begins nine months after the student leaves school.
 No fees are involved.

 The Financial Aid Office will assist borrowers with applications for credit-based alternative or private loan programs utilized by Kendall College students and their families.
 Additionally, students and their families may consider other consumer loan options available through their current lending institutions.
 Apply for Alternative Loan